benshimonz/V1/README.md

 * & - For each assignment to the left component - there should be at least one assignment to any right component
 * &#124; - For each assignment to the left component - there should be at least one assignment to at least one right component
-* Crossed & - For each assignment to the left component - the should be no assignment to at least one right component
+* Crossed & - For each assignment to the left component - there should be no assignment to at least one right component
 * 0 - For each assignment to the left component - there should be at no assignment to any right component

 Additional quantifiers: